TykTechnologies/tyk/CONTRIBUTING.md

 ### Adding dependencies

-If your patch depends on new packages, ensure that they will be put in `/vendor` folder. `git` is very handy when it comes to vendoring, because it automatically creates needed directories, example: `git clone https://github.com/Shopify/sarama.git vendor/github.com/Shopify/sarama`.
+If your patch depends on new packages, ensure that they will be put in `/vendor` folder.
+Here at Tyk we use `govendor` for managing our dependencies.
+Adding new dependencie can be done using following command: `govendor fetch github.com/alicebob/miniredis`.

 ### Geo IP features
 This product utilises GeoLite2 data created by MaxMind, available from [http://www.maxmind.com](http://www.maxmind.com).